mike-gimelfarb/cocoa/docs/index.rst

-Welcome to documentation for COCOA!
+Welcome to documentation for bboptpy!
 ====================================

 .. toctree::